Nielsen-Massey Pure Vanilla Products & Applications

 Q: What do the certification symbols that are on your labels mean?

 A: The below image details what each symbol stands for.
 For more information on the certification agencies and what the certifications mean, continue reading on to subsequent questions.

-Q: Are your products Allergen-Free?
+Q: Are your products and facility Allergen-Free?

 Q: Can Nielsen-Massey pure vanilla and flavor products be used in the production of Gluten-Free products?

 A: All our products are certified Gluten-Free by the Gluten Free Certification Organization (GFCO), making them safe for consumption by celiacs and others looking to avoid gluten.
-Our Pure Vanilla and Flavor Extracts as well as our Rose Water and Orange Blossom Water are made using 100% corn alcohol while our Organic Pure Vanilla Extracts use organically certified grain alcohol.
+Our Pure Vanilla and Flavor Extracts as well as our Rose Water and Orange Blossom Water are made using 100% corn alcohol while our Organic Pure Vanilla Extracts use organically certified sugar cane alcohol.
 Our Madagascar Bourbon Pure Vanilla Powder is made using maltodextrin, a modified corn starch, and our Madagascar Bourbon Pure Vanilla Bean Paste uses sugar, water, Madagascar Bourbon Pure Vanilla Extract, exhausted bean seeds and gum tragacanth, a natural thickener.
 Our vanilla beans are simply beans and contain no other ingredients.
 As a side note, we're proud to have been the one of the first extract and ingredient suppliers in the U.S. to have received this certification.